All Episodes

 So China is now producing over 10,000 terawatt hours of energy every year, which is more than double what the United States produces.

-And even with Trump wanting to launch these 10, what are the Westing House, AP 1,000 nuclear power plants?
+And even with Trump wanting to launch these 10, what are the Westinghouse AP1000 nuclear power plants?

 That will only add 100 terawatt hours annually to the U.S. And the U.S. is currently only sitting at 4,400 terawatt hours, less than half of what China produces.

-So if you look at the AI race to superintelligence, which many people believe will lead to world dominance over military And everything else.
+So if you look at the AI race to superintelligence, which many people believe will lead to world dominance over military and everything else, China is in the lead now in terms of energy because they didn't buy into climate change.

 So the EPA crippled the U.S. infrastructure and put us behind in possibly the most important and final race of human civilization, which is the race to superintelligence.